-Death toll from West Texas shooting rises to seven, toddler among wounded
+West Texas gunman killed seven and wounded 22, including toddler

 In remarks to reporters on Sunday, Trump said he would be working with Democrats and Republicans on gun legislation when Congress returns this month.
 “I think you’re going to see some interesting things coming along,” he said.

-The bloodshed between Midland and Odessa began when two state troopers pulled over a car on Interstate 20 for not using its turn signal and the lone occupant fired at their patrol vehicle with a “AR-type” rifle, wounding one of them.
+The bloodshed between Midland and Odessa began when two state troopers pulled over a car on Interstate 20 for not using its turn signal and the lone occupant fired at their patrol vehicle with an “AR-type” rifle, or lightweight semi-automatic, wounding one of them.

 After fleeing, the suspect hijacked a postal van and opened fire on passersby before being shot dead outside the Cinergy cinema complex in Odessa, police said.